Prehistoric Malaysia

-The earliest anatomically modern humans skeleton in Peninsular Malaysia, Perak Man, dates back 11,000 years and Perak Woman dating back 8,000 years, were both discovered in Lenggong.
+The earliest anatomically modern human skeleton in Peninsular Malaysia, Perak Man, dates back 11,000 years and Perak Woman dating back 8,000 years, were both discovered in Lenggong.
 The site has an undisturbed stone tool production area, created using equipment such as anvils and hammer stones.
-The Tambun rock art is also situated in Perak.
+The Tambun rock art is also situated in Ipoh, Perak.
 From East Malaysia, Sarawak's Niah Caves, there is evidence of the oldest human remains in Malaysia, dating back 40,000 years.

 Chronology

-35,000 years ago – Paleolithic (Early Stone Age)
+235,000 years ago – Paleolithic (Early Stone Age)

-Niah Caves in Sarawak is an important prehistoric site where human remains dating to ca. 40,000 years ago have been found.
-Archeologists have claimed a much earlier date for stone tools found in the Mansuli valley, near Lahad Datu in Sabah, but precise dating analysis has not yet been published.
+The Niah Caves in Sarawak are an important prehistoric site where human remains dating to ca. 40,000 years ago have been found.
+Archaeologists have claimed a much earlier date for stone tools found in the Mansuli Valley, near Lahad Datu, Sabah, starting from 235,000 to 3,000 years ago.
+This makes it the oldest valley in Borneo prehistory that has been dated chronometrically.

+Studies in Mansuli Valley and the discovery of other open sites in Sabah marked a new episode for the prehistory of Malaysia, with both open and cave sites providing the oldest dates yet for the prehistoric sites of Sabah.
+The cave site, Samang Buat Cave, was the oldest inhabited cave in Sabah and Borneo, dating back 46,000 years.
+The Mansuli open site was the oldest in Sabah and Borneo, in general, dating back 235,000 years.
+The findings at both sites gave a chronology of their prehistory which showed repetitive habitation at both sites.

 10,000–5,000 years ago – Neolithic (New Stone Age)

-Archaeological finds from the Lenggong valley in Perak show that people were making stone tools and using jewellery.
-The archaeological data from this period come from cave and rock shelter sites, and are associated with Hoabinhian hunter-gatherers.
-It is believed that Neolithic farmers made their entrance in this region between 3–4000 years ago.
+Archaeological finds from the Lenggong Valley in Perak show that people were making stone tools and using jewellery.
+The archaeological data from this period came from cave and rock shelter sites and are associated with Hoabinhian hunter-gatherers.
+It is believed that Neolithic farmers arrived in this region between 3,000 and 4,000 years ago.

-2,500 years ago – Bronze Age
+2,500 years ago – Metal Age

-More people arrived, including new tribes and seafarers.
-The Malay Peninsula became the crossroads in maritime trades of the ancient age.
-Seafarers who came to Malaysia's shores included Indians, Javanese and Chinese among others.
+More people arrived, including new tribes and seafaring Austronesians.
+The Malay Peninsula became a crossroads in the maritime trade of the ancient age.
+Seafarers who came to Malaysia's shores included Malayo-Polynesian people, Indians and possibly Chinese traders among others.
 Ptolemy named the Malay Peninsula the Golden Chersonese.